Canadian Labour Congress President Bea Bruske Demands Worker-Centred Recovery

-ST. JOHN’S, Newfoundland and Labrador, Aug.
-24, 2021 (GLOBE NEWSWIRE) -- President Bea Bruske launched the Canadian Labour Congress’ election tour in St. John’s today calling on voters to back candidates who support a recovery focused on workers.
+HALIFAX, Nova Scotia, Aug.
+25, 2021 (GLOBE NEWSWIRE) -- President Bea Bruske was in Halifax today as part of her cross-Canada election tour calling on voters to back candidates who support a recovery focused on workers.

-She was joined by the Newfoundland and Labrador Federation of Labour to canvass in support of St. John’s East New Democrat candidate Mary Shortall.

-“Newfoundland and Labrador has been hit hard by the pandemic.
-We need to attract jobs back to this province and have a worker-centred recovery,” said Bruske.
-“People here are concerned about the rising cost of living and being left behind.
-Mary Shortall will be a strong Member of Parliament committed to replacing lost jobs with better ones and making life more affordable.”
+“The pandemic hit Halifax’s economy hard.
+We need to attract good jobs back to this province and have a worker-centred recovery,” said Bruske.
+“I know Lisa Roberts will be focused on replacing lost jobs with better ones and making life more affordable for people here in Halifax and across Nova Scotia.”

-The unemployment rate in Newfoundland and Labrador reached 17.2% at the peak of the pandemic shutdowns and still hasn’t recovered.

-"Workers helped us through this pandemic, often while risking their own health and wellbeing,” said Shortall.
-“They deserve a fair recovery plan that won’t leave them behind.
-This means good jobs, universal pharmacare, affordable housing and childcare, and addressing climate change."
+In Halifax, thousands of jobs still haven’t returned and the unemployment rate remains well over the national average.

+“No one should have to worry about how to keep a roof over their family’s head or whether they can afford needed medicine,” said Roberts.
+“The pandemic has had a devastating impact on people’s lives and made existing inequalities even worse.
+The road to recovery must include ending the legacy of healthcare cuts and helping working families thrive."

 Canada’s unions are demanding an economic recovery where a day’s work provides a living wage, fair working conditions and a path to unionization.